zoolanders/documentation/src/essentials-for-yootheme-pro/sources/sources.md

 :::

 ::: tip
-This source has a cache set to `3600` seconds by default, if your workflow requires immediate results disable the cache by setting it to `0`, but being this an API driven source it is not recommended.
+This source has a cache set to `3600` seconds by default, if your workflow requires immediate results disable the cache by setting it to `0`, but being this an API-driven source it is not recommended.
 :::